nanawareajinkya/RedditNew_app/README.md

-:point_right: React-Reddit-App.
+# React-Reddit-App

 Reddit clone written with React and bootstrapped with Create React App.

 # Follow the steps to run this project:

-:point_right: npm install
+:point_right: step1: npm install

-:point_right: npm start
+:point_right: stepe2: npm start.

 :raised_hand: If you have any queries related this project , :pray: free to feel you can ask me.:pray: